-- (1) This section applies if, before the chief executive decides a disability worker screening application, the applicant becomes aware that- - (a) the police information about the applicant changes; or - (b) a risk assessment matter relating to the applicant changes. - (2) The applicant must immediately give the chief executive a notice about the change, in the approved form and in an approved way. - Maximum penalty-100 penalty units. - (3) For subsection (1)(a), the police information about a person changes if a criminal history event happens in relation to the person.
+- (1) This section applies if, before the chief executive decides a disability worker screening application, the applicant becomes aware that- - (a) the police information about the applicant changes; or - (b) a risk assessment matter relating to the applicant changes. - (2) The applicant must immediately give the chief executive a notice about the change, in the approved form and in an approved way.

+(3) For subsection (1)(a), the police information about a person changes if a criminal history event happens in relation to the person.